rusefi/rusefi_documentation/HOWTO-Get-Running.md

 ### Route the wires and harnesses

+* Start by drawing our your engine layout.
+This an be as simple as a sketch on a napkin or pizza box.
+This is handy as it tracks how many injectors you need, what kind of IAC, TPS, IAT, ect options you need.

 * It is recommended you route your wires in two different groups, analog and digital/high power.
 This helps ensure good signals make it to and from the ECU.

 * Wire size and fusing go together.
 The fuse is used to protect the wire against electrical fire.
 So the wire you can use depends largely on the upstream fuse you select.
 High-Z injectors are going to draw about 1A, so you can technically get by with tiny stuff like 24AWG or 22AWG.
 However that is generally not very strong and is prone to breaking and failure.
 So you would be well advised to follow the NFPA79's suggestion to use a min of 18AWG, as smaller is easily mechanically damaged.
 In terms of electrical sizing this is very much over sized, which is only suggested to get more rugged mechanical properties.